ad-si/awesome-sheet-music/README.md

 - [musical.js] - A sequencing WebAudio synthesizer
     that supports ABC notation.
 - [openLilyLib] - Enhancement library for [LilyPond].
+- [OpenSheetMusicDisplay] - TypeScript library for rendering MusicXML in the browser.
 - [ScoreAnalyzer] - Analyze piano sheet music for technical difficulties.
 - [Smude] - A library dedicated to binarization and dewarping of sheet music images.
 - [verovio] - An library and toolkit for